22 key points

 & Deploying Ethical Transparent AI Systems

-Xtractis induces rules that confirm the presence of noise deliberately introduced into the reference data or explain any conscious or unconscious bias that a decision-making process may contain.
-It also refuses to deliver a prediction if it is highly uncertain of its decision (for offline systems).
+REVEAL induces rules that could confirm the presence of noise included in the reference data or could explain any conscious or unconscious bias that a decision-making process may contain.
+PREDICT refuses to deliver a prediction if it is highly uncertain of its decision (for offline systems).

 Robust Models